 Where will I be able to notarize?

 Non-attorney Notaries may notarize anywhere in their parish.
-Notaries who are also attorneys have statewide jurisdiction.
+An attorney licensed to practice law in Louisiana who obtains a Notary commission has statewide jurisdiction.

 Who can I notarize for?